crossterm-rs/crossterm/README.md

 - (Arch, Manjaro) KDE Konsole
 - Linux Mint

-This crate supports all Unix terminals and windows terminals down to Windows 7 but not all of them have been tested.
+This crate supports all Unix terminals and Windows terminals down to Windows 7; however, not all of the terminals have been tested.
-If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.
+If you have used this library for a terminal other than the above list without issues, then feel free to add it to the above list - I really would appreciate it!

 ## Notice
-This library is average stable now but I don't expect it to not to change that much.
+This library is mostly stable now, and I don't expect it to change much.
 If there are any changes that will affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UPGRADE.md) what to change to upgrade.

 ## Todo